Monte dei Paschi capital wiped out in EU banking stress test | Business

 Just one of four Spanish banks tested, Bankinter, was above 10%.
 The results of the tests, which were delayed from last year due to COVID-19, are seen as critical to banks resuming dividend payouts, which were barred during the pandemic in order to conserve capital.

 "Since the start of COVID, there has been a problem of visibility of banks' relative asset quality.
 This stress test will increase transparency across the industry," said Javier Garcia, a partner at consultants Oliver Wyman.
-DIVIDENDS
+ECB TEST

+The European Central Bank said the stress test results showed that the euro area banking system is resilient when faced with a challenging macroeconomic scenario.
+The ECB's separate test of 51 medium-sized lenders not part of the EBA exercise showed an average fall in capital from 18.1% at the start of the test to 11.3% at the end.

+Three of Greece's top banks were among those whose capital levels fell below 8% by the end of the ECB test, as well as Portugal's Novo Banco, Bank of Cyprus, Italy's Carige and Banque Internationale Luxembourg.
 After an ECB ban on dividends last year, which is set to be lifted, some banks this week have already begun guiding shareholders on dividends, and Garcia said this could not have been done without the lenders having emerged unscathed from the stress test.
-More domestic focused banks suffered bigger hits to capital in the test compared with their cross-border peers.

-The overall result is seen by EU regulators as being in line with stress tests by the Federal Reserve and the Bank of England.
-Marco Troiano, an analyst at Scope credit rating agency, said the depletion of capital at each bank under the test's harshest scenario will be closely scrutinised, and could potentially lead to hostile takeovers.

 ALSO READ